At a Discount - Definition

 Back to:BUSINESS & PERSONAL FINANCE

 At a Discount Definition

-The face value or par value of a security is its nominal price, it is the minimum price of a security as contained in the company’s charter.
+At a discount is a term that refers to a situation in which a stock is traded at a price below its regular price or par value.
+When a security is sold below the current market value or sold below its nominal price, the security is trading at a discount.
+The face value or par value of a security is its nominal price, it is the minimum price of a security as contained in the companys charter.
 This means, in an initial public offering, a security is not expected to be sold below its par value.
-When a security is being sold at a price below its par value, it is trading “at a discount.”
+When a security is being sold at a price below its par value, it is trading at a discount.

 A Little More on What is At a Discount